Menu Close

 A Brief History Of Recovery

 In the first half of the 20th century, Murchison Falls National Park and its surroundings was a hunting playground for the rich.
 In 1909 – President Theodore Roosevelt of the United States of America visited Murchison Falls as part of the most lavish hunting safari of all time.
-By the end of his year-long East African safari, the Smithsonian-Roosevelt Africa Expedition had killed and collected 11,400 animal specimens for the Smithsonian Institution.

 In 1952 – hunting activities became regulated in the area.
 As animal populations recovered, the then Bunyoro-Gulu Game Reserve became Murchison Falls National Park.
-In 1960s – Murchison Falls was one of the premier destinations for wildlife safaris in Africa, receiving more than 60,000 visitors every year.

 In 1972 – with the rise of Idi Amin’s despotic reign, however, the populations of wild animals in Murchison Falls National Park were greatly reduced by poaching and uncontrolled hunting.
 Rhinos were killed off entirely and other animal numbers suffered equally at the hands of desperate civilians and soldiers.